kiks12/OOP-midterms-cartesian-plane/README.md

 Methods:

+### addPoint
-- addPoint - used for adding a single point in the cartesian plane
+Used for adding a single point in the cartesian plane

+### addMultiplePoints
-- addMultiplePoints - used to add multiple points in the cartesian plane
-    - Asks the user how many points to add
-    - input Error on 1 - send an error message if the user inputs 1 as the number of points to add.
+Used to add multiple points in the cartesian plane.
+Asks the user how many points to add.
+Input Error on 1 - send an error message if the user inputs 1 as the number of points to add.

+### displayAllPoints
-- displayAllPoints - will print all points in the cartesian plane (listOfPoints)
+will print all points in the cartesian plane (listOfPoints)

+### getPoint(input :str/int)
-- getPoint(input :str/int) - will return the point using the input from the user
+will return the point using the input from the user

+### getNumberOfPoints
-- getNumberOfPoints - this will return the length of listOfPoints
+this will return the length of listOfPoints

+### distanceBetweenTwoPoints
-- distanceBetweenTwoPoints - determine the distance between two points
+determine the distance between two points
     - should send an error message if the points are insufficient
     - should also send an error message if the points are not in the listOfIndex
     - show the points to users